Federal Act on Banks and Savings Banks: History

-Banking secrecy and bank–client confidentiality had been a traditional and a civil offense in Switzerland since the 1770s.
+Violations of banking secrecy and bank–client confidentiality have been a traditional and a civil offense in Switzerland since the 1770s.
 A handful of Cantonal-based statutes had existence since the 1800s that were regularly enforced to protect client information even before the passage of the law.
 Under these local statutes violations of banking secrecy were dealt with civil rather than criminal proceedings.
 During the early 1900s, an increasingly volatile international climate led multiple European countries to reform their banking industries and taxation programs.
 France, in particular, hiked their inheritance tax and began to increase income taxes in preparation for World War I in 1914.

 Switzerland sought to capitalize on the global taxation paradigm shift by formally codifying and redoubling their centuries long association with banking secrecy.
 Unable to compete with the financial centers of London, Paris, and Berlin, the Swiss government began drafting the law in the early late 1920s.
 According to Swiss historian Sébastian Guex, "This is what the Swiss bourgeoisie are thinking: 'That’s our future.
 We will play on the contradictions between the European powers and, protected by the shield of our neutrality, our arm will be industry and finance.'"
 After news that the law was to be brought to a vote, Swiss bankers traveled to European countries to advertise the law's protection of client information.
 As the first World War commenced, global financial instability, economic volatility, and monetary crises positioned Switzerland at the forefront of the financial world.
 The country's neutrality, monetary stability, political stability, low tax rates, and a rumored federal banking secrecy statute attracted hundreds of millions of dollars into its banking industry.

 After the World War I concluded in 1918, multiple governments began requesting client information from Switzerland to little disclosure.
 In early 1934, there was a banking crisis in Switzerland that caused one (of the then eight) banks to go bankrupt while the others required major restructuring.
 After strikes from various political groups and special interests, the Federal Council was forced to formally present their drafted banking regulations.
 After four parliamentary debates and major revisions, the formal articles were drafted and submitted to a vote.
 During this phase, the only article not debated or meaningfully modified was Article 47–the banking secrecy standards.
 This article made it a federal crime to disclose the information or activity of clients banking domestically to foreign entities, third parties, or even Swiss authorities without either a) consent or b) an accepted criminal complaint.
 An additional provision of the law, Article 47(b), was drafted before its ratification to protect Jewish assets against Nazi forces during World War II.
 The Swiss Federal Assembly of the Swiss Confederation passed the federal law on February 2, 1934, and put it into force on March 1, 1935.
 The passage of the law made Switzerland home to the most strict and expansive banking secrecy laws in the world.